KingCaptainFishboy/Road-To-Modding/README.md

 # Road-To-Modding
-I am a basic student at school who desires to build mods for Games like KSP BeamNG and Minecraft, I'm starting with a simple webpage simulation for my educational webpage for my other project (Student Test Development)
+I am a student who desires to build mods for Games like KSP BeamNG and Minecraft, I'm starting with a simple webpage simulation for my educational webpage for my other project (Student Test Development)

 # Goals
 - Create a simple Physics simulation/visualiser webpage to build from